 The neuter gender is very old indeed, arguably older than the other two genders.
-Through the systematic comparison of ancient languages, we believe that Proto-Indo-European, in its oldest reconstructable state, had only two gender-like categories for its nouns: animate and inanimate (that is, for moving and not-moving things).
+Through the systematic comparison of ancient languages, we believe that Proto-Indo-European, in its oldest reconstructable state, had only two gender-like categories for its nouns: animate and inanimate (that is, self-moving and not-self-moving things).
 It was the inanimate that became the neuter gender in its descendant languages, while the animate would later split into two further genders.
-This is the system that Latin inherited.
+This later three-gender system is what Latin inherited.

 If you’ve studied any Latin (whether it be the Classical Latin of Cicero or Caesar, or the language’s later life in medieval and modern times), the three-gender system seems strong.
 Roman grammarians recognised this; following Greek practices, they taught that a noun could be masculīnus, feminīnus or neuter (literally ne-uter ‘not either’).
-Neuter nouns abound across the traditional groupings of Latin nouns, known as its declensions; students learn that there are neuters of the second declension like bellum ‘war’ or templum ‘temple’, of the third declension like nōmen ‘name’ and tempus ‘time’, and of the fourth declension like cornū ‘horn’ and genū ‘knee’.
+Neuter nouns abound across the traditional groupings of Latin nouns, known as its declensions.
+Students today must learn that there can be neuters of the second declension like bellum ‘war’ or templum ‘temple’, of the third declension like nōmen ‘name’ and tempus ‘time’, and of the fourth declension like cornū ‘horn’ and genū ‘knee’.

 However, the Latin that has survived until today reflects only a fraction of the life of the language, and that fraction is for the most part the prestigious Latin of the Roman elite.
-The power of prestige cannot be underestimated; the norms of standard Latin would have acted like a brake on the speed of change – at least in the written language, if not the spoken language too.
+The power of prestige cannot be underestimated; the norms of standard Latin would have had enormous influence on all of society, acting like a brake on the speed of change – at least in the written language, if not the spoken language too.
 Our sources for ‘sub-elite’ Latin are rare and offer little more than glimpses into linguistic phenomena outside the villas and senate houses.
 Graffiti, such as the inscriptions of Pompeii, and quotations in prose texts are therefore treasured for their vulgarity (in all senses of the word) and are subject to much analysis.

 To trace the decline of the neuter, we can begin with a theoretical principle: the process must have begun early, at a time when Latin was still a unified language.
 If we do not accept this as a first premise, it becomes very difficult to explain why the neuter is absent from the whole Romance family – why its decline was so uniform.
 This is not to say that the neuter had died completely when Romance languages first emerged, only that the seeds had already been sown and the die already cast.